OPSILab/Data-model-mapper-frontend/docs/usage.md

 ![](images/json-input-2.png)

-Click on **Select path** and select the path where you want to start analyzing your source field and subfields in order to map them.
+When you finished editing your source, click on **UPDATE SOURCE FIELDS** button and then click on **Select path** to select the path where you want to start analyzing your source field and subfields in order to map them.

 ## Mapper